 - Coefficient of Pressure (Cp) = This is a dimensionless number which describes relative pressure to atmospheric pressure.
 A Cp of 0 equates to atmospheric pressure while a number below 0 represents low pressure and a number above 0 represents high pressure. - 2.
 CpX = This is a dimensionless number which describes Cp normal to the x-direction.
 This helps us visualize locations which create drag.
 Red represents locations which are creating drag, while blue represents locations where thrust is created. - 3.
 CpZ = This is a dimensionless number which describes Cp normal to the z-direction.
 This helps us visualize location which create downforce or lift.
 Red represents locations which are creating lift, while blue represents locations where downforce is created. - 4.
 Total Pressure Coefficient (CpT) = This is a dimensionless number which describes total energy of the airstream.
 It is the sum of static pressure and dynamic pressure. - 5.
 Wall Shear = This is a force per unit area due to fluid friction on the wall.
 This is used to visualize areas of separation and rapid changes on the surface. - 6.
 LIC Plot = Line integral convolution (LIC) is used to visualize "oil" flow on the surface.
 It is a great way to correlate to flow vis testing and to study the flow on the surface of the vehicle. - 7.
 Streamline = These are fluid tracers which are used to visualize where the air is going or coming from.
-These are normally colored as velocity where red is high-velocity and blue is low-velocity.
+These are normally colored as velocity where red is high-velocity and blue is low-velocity. - 8.
+Points = One point is considered 0.001 of a coefficient.
+This is used in coefficient of drag (Cd) and coefficient of lift (Cl).

-DIFFUSER DETAILS
+DIFFUSER & SUSPENSION COVER DETAILS

 The Verus Engineering Rear Diffuser is a key component in creating efficient downforce.
-Adding a rear diffuser is perfect for a street car since it will add downforce and reduce overall car drag when designed properly.
+Adding a rear diffuser is perfect for a street car since it will add downforce (stability) and reduce overall car drag when designed properly.
 Downforce can be viewed via the low pressure on the surface of the diffuser (Cp & CpZ plots).

 Drag is a little trickier to understand.
 Looking at the surface of the diffuser, it looks like the diffuser adds drag.
-This can be seen clearly in the CpX plot.
+This can be seen in the CpX plot.
 This is specifically called induced drag.
 On the following page, we will go into further detail on how the diffuser aids in drag reduction.

-- 1. Main Diffuser Throat - Second Diffuser Throat Synonymous with Verus Rear Diffusers
+- 1. Main Diffuser Throat - 2.
+Second Diffuser Throat Synonymous with Verus Rear Diffusers